Santa Barbara Museum of Art

 We know you care about where your money goes and how it is used.
 Connect with this organization’s leadership in order to begin to build this important relationship.
 Your email will be sent directly to this organization’s Director of Development and/or Executive Director.

 The Santa Barbara Museum of Art provides in-person and online resources for art makers, art educators, and art enthusiasts.
-Your donation supports educational programs and engagement opportunities for the community; classroom and after-school activities for students; in-person and virtual school field trips; adult studio classes and workshops.
-The Museum is committed to engaging the community in new and substantial ways through a varied series of lectures and programs, including mission-enhancing literary, musical, and theatrical events.
-Please visit sbma.net/support or call 805.963.4364 to speak to one of their friendly staff for information on how you can participate.
+Your donation supports free educational programs and engagement opportunities including classroom and after-school activities, in-person and virtual school field trips, and adult studio classes and workshops.
+The Museum is committed to engaging the community in new and substantial ways, through a varied series of lectures and programs, including mission-enhancing literary, musical, and theatrical events.
+Please visit sbma.net/support or call (805) 963-4364 to speak to one of their friendly staff for information on how you can participate.

 Marta Holsman Babson